Skip to content

 chmod +x /usr/bin/kubectl

-• Test to ensure the version you installed is up-to-date:
+• Test to ensure that the kubectl is installed:

 kubectl version --client